Promise Neighborhoods Promotes Collaboration but Needs National Evaluation Plan

 Recommendations for Executive Action

 Comments: Education stated that it would continue to communicate to planning grant applicants that implementation funding is contingent on the availability of funds, and that it would provide more targeted technical assistance to planning grant recipients regarding strategies for continuing grantees' efforts absent implementation funding.
 Education also stated that it would clarify to grantees that planning grant funds could be used to achieve early, tangible benefits.
-The agency did not provide an update for FY15.
+In FY15, ED reported that it is waiting on the final appropriation to determine if the program will have available funds.
+In the event there are funds available, PN will rulemake in FY16 to improve the program.
+In addition, the program will issue guidance to potential applicants.
+Currently, the old guidance is posted on their website.
+GAO notes that additional funds were recently appropriated.
+We will await Education's action with respect to guidance.

 Recommendation: In order to improve grantees' planning and implementation efforts, increase the effectiveness of grantee efforts to integrate and manage resources, and learn more about the program's impact, the Secretary of Education should clarify program guidance about planning and implementation grants to provide reasonable assurance that planning grantees are better prepared to continue their efforts in the absence of implementation funding.
 Additional guidance could include encouraging grantees to set aside a small amount of the grant to identify and deliver early, tangible benefits to their neighborhoods.